bbc/stump/README.md

 be found at [https://hexdocs.pm/event_logger](https://hexdocs.pm/event_logger).

 ## Usage
-Once the packages has been installed into your package we recommend usage as so:
+Once the package has been installed into your project, the following usage is recommended:

 ```elixir
   def foo do